MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/5-rs-of-rationalization.md

 ## Next steps

-Collectively, these Five Rs of rationalization can be applied to a digital estate to make rationalization decisions about the future state of each application.
+Collectively, you can apply these five Rs of rationalization to a digital estate to help you make rationalization decisions about the future state of each application.

 > [!div class="nextstepaction"]
 > [What is a digital estate?](index.md)